Best Contract Negotiation Software (2026)

 - Built-in e-signatures with full audit trail, directly connected to the negotiation workspace

-- Conversational AI drafting from 300+ templates to generate the initial draft
+- Conversational AI drafting from a built-in template library to generate the initial draft

 Strengths: